copy/v86/Readme.md

 - A floating point unit (FPU).
 Calculations are done using the Berkeley SoftFloat library and therefore should be precise (but slow).
 Trigonometric and log functions are emulated using 64-bit floats and may be less precise.
-  Not all FPU excpetions are supported.
+  Not all FPU exceptions are supported.
 - A floppy disk controller (8272A).
 - An 8042 Keyboard Controller, PS2.
 With mouse support.
 - An 8254 Programmable Interval Timer (PIT).